DragonKnightMax/WIA1002/README.md

 - 10-Searching and Sorting
 - 11-Tree

-### Lab Test
+### Lab Test (In Progress...)
 - 01-OOP
 - 02-Stack
 - 03-Recursion

 ## Contributing
 You can fork this repository as a reference for your learning.
 Please do not just copy the code directly as you will not learn anything.
-If you found any erros or bugs in the code, please feel free to raise any issues.
+If you found any errors or bugs🐛 in the code, please feel free to raise any issues.
 Pull requests are always welcome if you want to contribute to this project.